rolevax/vscode-mjpancake/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `mjpancake.enable`: enable/disable this extension
 * `mjpancake.appPath`: the path to the `mjpancake` (or `mjpancake.exe` in Windows) executable file